mehulagg/gitlab/doc/user/project/issue_board.md

 based on labels, it works out of the box with your existing issues.

 So if you've already labeled things with **Backend** and **Frontend**, the issue appears in the lists as you create them.
-In addition, this means you can easily move something between lists by changing a label.
+In addition, this means you can move something between lists by changing a label.

 A typical workflow of using an issue board would be:

 1. You have [created](labels.md#label-management) and [prioritized](labels.md#label-priority)
-   labels so that you can easily categorize your issues.
+   labels to categorize your issues.
 1. You have a bunch of issues (ideally labeled).
 1. You visit the issue board and start [creating lists](#create-a-new-list) to create a workflow.